Phase transitions for geodesic flows and the geometric potential: Preliminaries

-The \emph{critical exponent of $(\Gamma,F)$} is We say that the pair $(\Gamma,F)$ is of \emph{convergence type} if $P(\delta_\Gamma^F,F)<\infty$, in other words the Poincar\'e series converges at its critical exponent.
-Otherwise we say $(\Gamma, F)$ is of \emph{divergence type}. \end{definition} If $F$ is H\"older continuous, then the critical exponent does not depend on the base point $x$.
-Observe that if $F$ is bounded, then $\delta_\Gamma^F$ is finite.
-This observation is one of the main reasons why in most of the statements of this paper we assume $F$ to be bounded, in general the hypothesis $\delta_\Gamma^F<\infty$ will be enough.
-As usual, the \textit{pressure of a potential} $F$ is defined by
+We use the notation $\delta_\Gamma$ to denote the critical exponent of $(\Gamma,0)$, where $0$ is the zero potential.
+If $F$ is a H\"older potential, then the critical exponent does not depend on the base point $z$.
+We also remark that if $F$ is bounded, then $\delta_\Gamma^F$ is finite.